AdobeDocs/experience-platform.en/help/tags/api/guides/secrets.md

 | `refresh_offset` | Integer | *(Optional)* The value, in seconds, to offset the refresh operation by.
 If this attribute is omitted when creating the secret, the value is set to `14400` (four hours) by default. |
 | `options` | Object | *(Optional)* Specifies additional options for the OAuth integration:<ul><li>`scope`: A string that represents the [OAuth 2.0 scope](https://oauth.net/2/scope/) for the credentials.</li><li>`audience`: A string that represents an [Auth0 access token](https://auth0.com/docs/protocols/protocol-oauth2).</li></ul> |

 When an `oauth2` secret is created or updated, the `client_id` and `client_secret` (and possibly `options`) are exchanged in a POST request to the `authorization_url`, according to the Client Credentials flow of the OAuth protocol.
-If the authorization service responds with `200 OK` and a JSON response body, the body is parsed and `access_token` and `expires_in` are included in the Reactor API response.

 >[!NOTE]
 >
 >It is expected that the authorization service response body is compatible with the OAuth protocol.

+If the authorization service responds with `200 OK` and a JSON response body, the body is parsed and the `access_token` is pushed to the edge environment and `expires_in` is used to calculate the `expires_at` and `refresh_at` attributes for the secret.
+If there is no environment association on the secret, `access_token` is discarded.

 A credentials exchange is considered successful under the following conditions: